silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

   - Now you should see the volume `vm2-pool` in the Volume manager.
   - Select the volume and click the "+" sign
   - Give a name and select format (default "qcow2") and choose the size.
-  - Now choose the volume and start the isntallation.
+  - Now choose the volume and start the installation.
+- After system reboot, from the VM console click "Show Virtual Hardware Detail" (A light bulb sign)
+  - Click the "NIC" hardware
+  - Choose `Bridge br0` Network source.
+  - Device Model : `virtio`
 - After installation the network is going to be in DHCP mode, use `nmtui` to change it static and provide a inique IP address eg `192.168.6.31`.
 - Follow the steps on creating a new desktop to complete the setup.